llvm/circt/docs/RationaleHWArith.md

 In general, the bit width inference rules are designed to model SystemVerilog semantics.
 However, unlike SystemVerilog, the aim of this dialect is to provide a strongly-typed hardware arithmetic library with the width inference rules for every operator explained in a clear and understandable way to avoid ambiguity.

-To serve this goal of being strongly typed, the operations of the dialect explicitly does not accept signless types.
+To serve this goal of being strongly typed, the operations of the dialect explicitly do not accept signless types.
 As such, only `ui#`, `si#` types are allowed.
 A casting operation is provided to serve signedness casting as well as truncation and padding.

 Below we try to capture some common questions on the capabilities of such a dialect, and how we've addressed/think about the issue.